If you have been thinking about starting your online business and are confused about dropshipping, this post is definitely for you.

-Since there is little to no pressure of inventory, you don’t lose much even if your products don’t sell for some reason.
+Since there is little to no inventory pressure, you don’t lose much even if your products don’t sell for some reason.

 3. Location independent

-With no office, no warehouse and absolutely no employees required, you can run a successful Shopify store with dropshipping, from anywhere.
-All you need are the basics – a laptop and of course, a stable internet connection.
+You can run a successful Shopify store with dropshipping from anywhere with no office, no warehouse, and no employees required.
+All you need are a laptop and, of course, a stable internet connection.

 4. Wider product range

 You can find products in absolutely every category or niche.
-Once you decide on what you want to sell, you get to choose products from thousands of suppliers and add them to your Shopify store.
+Once you decide what to sell, you can choose products from thousands of suppliers and add them to your Shopify store.

 5. More profits

-You don’t just get to choose the products you want to add to your Shopify store, you also get to decide the price you want to sell them at.
-This gives you the ability to define your own margin while setting up shop.
+You don’t just get to choose the products you want to add to your Shopify store; you also get to decide the price you want to sell them at.
+This allows you to define your margin while setting up the shop.

 6. No shipment hassle

 When an order is placed on your dropship Shopify store, the supplier is the one who has to take care of handling the product and delivering it.
 So the shipment goes directly from the supplier to the customer.
-You get to earn the profit from the sale and focus more on developing your Shopify store.
+You profit from the sale and focus more on developing your Shopify store.

 How much revenue and profit can you earn from dropshipping?

 Typically, you can make margins from 15% to 45% by using drop shipping for your Shopify store.
 However, the profit margins also depend on what you decide to sell.
-For instance, if you’re selling consumer durables or luxury items like jewelry, electronics and more, you can easily draw in a profit of 100%.
+For instance, if you’re selling consumer durables or luxury items like jewelry, electronics, and more, you can quickly draw in a profit of 100%.

-Although it might take time to reach your target market.
-To draw in a decent amount of traffic to your Shopify store might require consistent efforts like using social media posts, social media advertising or even search ads.
-But once you take off, dropshipping can actually turn into a revenue generating machine for your business.
+Although it might take time to reach your target market, drawing in a decent amount of traffic to your Shopify store might require consistent efforts like using social media posts, advertising, or even search ads.
+But once you take off, dropshipping can become a revenue-generating machine for your business.

-There are a number of success stories around dropshipping.
-But you can read our favourite one one on how much money Johnny made from dropshipping, here.
+There are several success stories around dropshipping.
+But you can read our favorite one on how much money Johnny made from dropshipping.

 Who is dropshipping for?

-To be honest, it’s for anyone who is just starting out their business online.
-The low risk and flexible model of dropshipping makes it easier for you to test waters before getting into a business model for good.
+It’s for anyone just starting their business online.
+The low-risk and flexible dropshipping model makes it easier for you to test the waters before getting into a business model for good.

 But where do you begin?

 Dropshipping can be overwhelming for beginners.
-There is just so much that you can do and so many products that you can choose from, that you might go off track while starting up.
-Right from choosing the right supplier to the branding, it is important to keep the smallest of details in mind.
+There is so much that you can do and so many products you can choose from that you might go off track while starting up.
+From selecting the right supplier to branding, keeping minor details in mind is essential.